What is our vision of public participation?

-There are currently 5 lay members for the South East Clinical Senates.
-Two sit on the Kent, Surrey and Sussex Council and three sit on the Hampshire and Thames Valley Council.
+There are currently 8 patient and public partners in the South East Clinical Senates.
+Three sit on the Kent, Surrey and Sussex Council and five sit on the Hampshire and Thames Valley Council.
 They were appointed after an open recruitment process and will serve an initial period of 2 years, in line with other members.
-The lay members bring a different perspective to the Council meetings and its deliberations and they draw from their own experience, from their involvement in patient groups, voluntary organisations and other activities across the South East.
+The patient and public partners bring a different perspective to the Council meetings and its deliberations and they draw from their own experience, from their involvement in patient groups, voluntary organisations and other activities across the South East.

 To get involved in the work of the Clinical Senate, please contact the South East Clinical Senate support team at email@example.com with your initial enquiry.